Investigations 2017: Analysis

 In Düsseldorf, Norbert Nolte enjoys a privileged position in the market thanks to his considerable expertise conducting compliance audits and internal investigations.

-BCL BURTON COPELAND boasts a strong team in the London market, and sees six of its cohort recognised in this edition.
+BCL SOLICITORS boasts a strong team in the London market, and sees six of its cohort recognised in this edition.